Skip to content

 Negative

-one shot learning prompt
+One-shot learning prompt

 Review: Food is very bad